The Mystery of Living Water and Blood in Scripture: Symbolism and Fulfillment

 Israel’s whole existence appears to be mysteriously wrapped in symbols of water and blood, from her deliverance from Egypt to the covenant the Lord made with them at Mount Sinai, the cleansing and purification ritual given to the priests, and the officiation of the New Covenant in Christ.
 These symbols in the Old Testament and their subsequent fulfillment in the New Testament are called types and antitypes.[iv]

-An antitype is not a replacement of what is written, but rather its fulfillment or completion.
+An antitype is not a replacement of what is written but rather its fulfillment or completion.
 These are often associated with prophecy.
 Some Christians incorrectly use types and antitypes to diminish the prophetic significance of Israel’s future redemption, suggesting the new is somehow a replacement for the old.
-This is called supersessionism or replacement theology.
-Contrary, the Old and New Testaments are intricately connected as one continuing and unfolding story of God’s love and redemption for Israel and now, all humanity.
+It is called supersessionism or replacement theology.
+On the contrary, the Old and New Testaments are intricately connected as one continuing and unfolding story of God’s love and redemption for Israel and humanity.

 Living Water